Eddie Prévost: History with AMM

 When, in the early 1970s, Cardew and Rowe began to devote their time and energy to espousing the political doctrine of an English Maoist party, a fracture occurred in the ensemble leaving the rump of Lou Gare and Eddie Prévost, who continued in a duo form making various concerts and festival appearances and leaving a legacy of two recordings.
 At the end of the decade a rapprochement was attempted and for a short while the quartet began playing together again.
 It did not last.
 Lou Gare departed and moved from London to Devon.
 While Cardew's commitment to politics made his complete withdrawal inevitable.
 It was during this period Prévost took an honours degree at Hatfield Polytechnic, exploring and developing his interests in history (especially East Asian) and philosophy.
 Musically, this left Rowe and Prévost playing together.
 Their recording for German ECM label "It had been an ordinary enough day in Pueblo, Colorado" is the single example of their duet period.
 By the late 1970s a reawakened association with John Tilbury was cemented into his permanent place in AMM.
 He is featured on all subsequent AMM performances and recordings (as is Prévost).
 In 2002 a more lasting schism occurred leading to Rowe departing from AMM and leaving Tilbury to continue with Prévost.

 Percussion

-The investigative dynamic of AMM leads a musician to seek out new material.
-It is the fabric and constitution of stuff that is considered as more important than any historical or cultural heritage.
-It is Prévost's constant exploration's that has produced the range of sounds associated with his work, particularly within AMM and its extension to the many workshop ensembles.
-This philosophy leads to what Seymour Wright has so aptly described as the "awkward wealth" of investigation.
+The investigative dynamic of AMM leads its musicians to seek out new material.
+Prévost's constant exploration facilitated the range of sounds associated with his work, particularly within AMM and its extension to the many workshop ensembles.
+This philosophy leads to what Seymour Wright described as the "awkward wealth" of investigation.
 It is a position of constant examination and artistic redress.